Educational inequality in the United States: Private vs. public education

-There are several differences in how private schools operate when compared to public schools.
-Public schools are funded by federal, state and local sources with nearly half of their funding coming from local property taxes.
-Private schools are funded from resources outside of the government, which typically comes from a combination of student tuition, donations, fundraising, and endowments.
-Private school enrollment makes up about 10 percent of all K-12 enrollment in the U.S (about 4 million students), while public school enrollment encompasses 56.4 million students.
+There are several differences in how private schools operate compared to public schools.
+Public schools are funded by federal, state, and local sources with nearly half of their funding coming from local property taxes.
+Private schools are funded from resources outside of the government, which typically include a combination of student tuition, donations, fundraising, and endowments.
+Private school enrollment makes up about 10% of all K–12 enrollment in the U.S. (about 4 million students), while public school enrollment encompasses 56.4 million students.

 Because private schools are funded outside of government channels, they often exercise more freedom in how they operate their schools.
 Many private schools choose to teach material outside of the state-mandated curriculum.
 They are also allowed to have religious affiliations and selection criteria for which students they accept.
-In contrast, public schools are not allowed to have religious ties and must accept any student that is geographically zoned in their area.
-There have been several arguments that have been raised against private school systems.
-Some argue that it perpetuates elitist forms of education, and has high barriers to entry, as tuition to private schools can be up to tens of thousands of dollars.
-For reference, the national average cost of private school tuition in the 2020–2021 school year is $11,004.
+In contrast, public schools are not allowed to have religious ties and must accept any student geographically zoned in their area.
+There have been several arguments raised against private school systems.
+Some argue that they perpetuate elitist forms of education and have high barriers to entry, as tuition to private schools can be up to tens of thousands of dollars.
+For reference, the national average cost of private school tuition in the 2020–2021 school year was $11,004.
 Since several private schools have religious affiliations, there have also been arguments regarding potential bias and questionable standards in religious private schools.

-Differences in private vs public education can have effects on the future achievement of children.
-Several studies point out the fact that students who attend private schools are more likely to graduate from high school and attend college afterward.
-There have been studies that point to the fact that areas where a homogenous public education system is present have higher amounts of inter-generational social mobility.
+Differences in private and public education can affect children's future achievement.
+Several studies point out that students who attend private schools are more likely to graduate from high school and attend college afterward.
+There have been studies indicating that areas with a homogeneous public education system have higher amounts of inter-generational social mobility.
 In comparison, private education systems can lead to higher inequality and less mobility.
-The National Longitudinal Survey of Youth has also pointed to the fact that students who attend private schools tend to earn more in their careers than compared to their public school counterparts.
+The National Longitudinal Survey of Youth has also noted that students who attend private schools tend to earn more in their careers compared to their public-school counterparts.